-- 5.1.6.1 FPT\ITA.1 Inter-TSF Availability Within A Defined Availability Metric - FPT\ITA.1.1 The TSF shall ensure the availability of [assignment: list of types of TSF data] provided to a remote trusted IT product within [assignment: a defined availability metric] given the following conditions [assignment: conditions to ensure availability]. - 103 Application Note: This requirement will be used for securely transferring data to and from trusted IT entities (e.g., analyzing capability).

-5.1.6.2 FPT\ITC.1 Inter-TSF Confidentiality During Transmission

-- FPT\ITC.1.1 The TSF shall protect all TSF data transmitted from the TSF to a remote trusted IT product from unauthorized disclosure during transmission. - 104 Application Note: This requirement will be used for securely transferring data to and from trusted IT entities (e.g., analyzing capability).
+- 5.1.6.1 FPT\ITA.1 Inter-TSF Availability within a Defined Availability Metric - FPT\ITA.1.1 The TSF shall ensure the availability of [all TSF data] provided to a remote trusted IT product within [assignment: a defined availability metric] given the following conditions [assignment: conditions to ensure availability]. - 106 Application Note: This requirement will be used for securely transferring data to and from trusted IT entities (e.g., analyzing capability). - 5.1.6.2 FPT\ITC.1 Inter-TSF Confidentiality during Transmission - FPT\ITC.1.1 The TSF shall protect all TSF data transmitted from the TSF to a remote trusted IT product from unauthorized disclosure during transmission. - 107 Application Note: This requirement will be used for securely transferring data to and from trusted IT entities (e.g., analyzing capability).